simoniz0r/guides/README.md

 ![widget-style](/screenshots/widget-style.png)

-### Next we'll go to the Icons Theme secton in `Appearance`.
+### Next we'll go to the Icons Theme section in `Appearance`.
 You can choose whatever icon theme you like.
 I am using [Papirus icons + Breeze action icons ](https://www.opendesktop.org/p/1192944/) (the dark version).
 The icons chosen here will only apply to Qt applications since we have `lxappearance` installed, but we'll take care of that later.

 ![lxqt-icons.png](/screenshots/lxqt-icons.png)